 BFA, Studio for Interrelated Media, Massachusetts College of Art and Design

-- Interdisciplinary design
+- Interdisciplinary design and art

 - Collaborative environments

 - Design thinking and creativity in the workplace

 - Rapid prototyping and digital fabrication in education

 - HartfordAdobe User Group

 - 4Cs, SEIU 1973